KosinskiLab/mosaic/docs/tutorial/tabs/segmentation.rst

 Applies rotation and translation to clusters:

-1. Select a cluster
+1. Select a cluster in the Object Browser
 2. Click **Transform**
+3. A 3D transformation widget appears around the cluster
-3. Use the transformation widget to move or rotate the cluster
+4. Use the transformation widget to move or rotate the cluster
+5. Press ``Escape`` to exit transformation mode

 .. _crop: